-Six Family Members, Including 4 Children, Presumed Dead In Harvey Floods
+6 Family Members, Including 4 Children, Found Dead In Van Swept Away By Harvey Floods

 Ric Saldivar, Samuel’s brother, said it all happened extremely quickly.
 Samuel heard the children scream as the van was rapidly swept away, Ric told KTRK-TV.

-KHOU-TV identified the six family members as 84-year-old Manuel Saldivar, 81-year-old Belia Saldivar, 6-year-old Daisy Saldivar, 8-year-old Xavier Saldivar, 14-year-old Dominic Saldivar and 16-year-old Devy Saldivar.
+Ashley Hiser Jackson, a California-based relative, confirmed the identities of the six missing family members as Manuel Saldivar, 84; Belia Saldivar, 81; Daisy Saldivar, 6; Xavier Saldivar, 8; Dominic Saldivar, 14; and Devy Saldivar, 16.

+Jackson said her family is “heartbroken” and never expected the storm to “be this bad.”

+“We are a strong family and have many people around us lifting everyone up in prayers,” Jackson told HuffPost in an email Tuesday.
+“Our need right now is for everyone’s continued safety and the recovery of our family.”

 Speaking to NBC News, Virginia Saldivar called her grandchildren “the sweetest kids.”